Friedemann Vogel

 Yes, definitely: Nureyev sparked a revolution.

-How did you approach to this discipline?
+How did you approach this discipline?

-Is from a family of artists coming?
+Do you come from a family of artists?

 His keywords?

 Definitely love, passion.
-And "conscious presence": I seldom think about "later," our art form is so fragile that you never know when it will end. to 44 years old, I can't plan too much, but in the past it was just as vague: we are so dependent on our bodies that we absolutely have to enjoy the moment, it only takes a small injury to stop us.
+And 'conscious presence': I rarely think of 'later', our art form is so fragile that you never know when it will end.
+At 44, I can't plan too much, but in the past it was just as unrealistic: we are so dependent on our bodies that we absolutely must enjoy the moment, a small injury is enough to stop us.

-Read the full interview at
+Read the full interview on Hi Donna